ratansingh98/design-patterns-python/README.md

 - [Flyweight], storage costs of objects
 - [Proxy], how an object is accessed (its location)
 #### Behavioral Patterns
+Behavioral patterns are all about identifying the common communication patterns between objects and realize these patterns.
+These patterns are concerned with algorithms and the assignment of responsibilities between objects.
 - [Chain of Responsibility], object that can fulfill a request
 - [Command], when and how a request is fulfilled
 - [Interpreter], grammar and interpretation of a language